Hexadecagon: Symmetry

 On the regular hexadecagon, there are 14 distinct symmetries.
 John Conway labels full symmetry as r32 and no symmetry is labeled a1.
 The dihedral symmetries are divided depending on whether they pass through vertices (d for diagonal) or edges (p for perpendiculars) Cyclic symmetries in the middle column are labeled as g for their central gyration orders.

 The most common high symmetry hexadecagons are d16, an isogonal hexadecagon constructed by eight mirrors can alternate long and short edges, and p16, an isotoxal hexadecagon constructed with equal edge lengths, but vertices alternating two different internal angles.
 These two forms are duals of each other and have half the symmetry order of the regular hexadecagon.

 Each subgroup symmetry allows one or more degrees of freedom for irregular forms.
-Only the g16 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g16 subgroup has no degrees of freedom but can be seen as directed edges.

 Dissection

 Coxeter states that every zonogon (a 2m-gon whose opposite sides are parallel and of equal length) can be dissected into m(m-1)/2 parallelograms.